 The Pitch Deck for our Equity Investors is a brief presentation that you will give over Zoom.

-• It should give an overview of your opportunity and your current traction.
+- It should give an overview of your business opportunity and your current traction.

-• It should motivate why Investors should give you their money.
+- It should motivate why Investors should give your company their money.

 The primary goal of the Pitch Deck is not to secure the funding – it is to get Investors interested and want to move to the next step = Question & Answer discussions.

-Thus it needs to be a short slide presentation – ideally 5-7 slides, 5-10 minutes duration.
+Thus it needs to be a short slide presentation – ideally 10-12 slides, 5 minutes maximum.

 Pitch Decks obviously vary from industry to industry and company to company, but usually the format is

-• Start with a few slides explaining the Opportunity
+- Then with a few slides explaining the Business Opportunity.

-= problem, solution, maps, site plan, pricing, competitor analysis, etc.
+- = problem, solution, maps, site plan, current traction, pricing, go to market / sales plan, competitor analysis, IP & ownership, market size, etc as appropriate.

-• Then, Amount and Use of Funds i.e. the high-level budget – possibly a pie chart.
+- Then, the Amount and Use of Funds, i.e. the high-level budget – include a pie chart.

-• Next, the annual Revenue & Profit projections for 3-5 years – again possibly a graph.
+- Finally, the annual Revenue & Profit projections for 3-5 years –include a graph.

-• What you will achieve with this money, i.e. the key deliverables.
+- What you will achieve with this money.

 Thus, you need to differentiate your opportunity from these -